 Health Care, Human Services, and Title VI of the Civil Rights Act of 1964

-Title VI of the Civil Rights Act of 1964 is a national law that protects persons from discrimination based on their race, color, or national origin in programs and activities that receive federal financial assistance.
+The section Title VI of the Civil Rights Act of 1964 is a national law that protects persons from discrimination based on their race, color, or national origin in programs and activities that receive federal financial assistance.
 If you are eligible for Medicaid, other health care, or human services, you cannot be denied assistance because of your race, color, or national origin.
-The Office for Civil Rights (OCR) in the U. S. Department of Health and Human Services (DHHS) enforces Title VI as well as other civil rights laws.
+The Office for Civil Rights (OCR) in the U. S. Department of Health and Human Services (DHHS) enforces Title VI as well as other civil rights laws including: the Americans with Disabilties Act (ADA), the Hill-Burton Act, and the Health Insurance Portability and Accountability Act (HIPAA).

 Some of the institutions or programs that may be covered by Title VI are: